open-source-labs/Chronos/examples/kubernetes/README.md

 2. run `npm start` to start npm server.

+3. You should see `🤖 Example app listening on port 1111! chronos_npm_package Server Loaded 🎉` in the terminal.

 ## Deploy the Cluster
 1. `cd` into the launch folder and run the following commands to start the services and deployments described in the YAML files:
 ```